spacetelescope/PASTIS/README.md

 also lose the changes you made to the parameters.
 This is why `config.ini` is initially supposed to be used as a **template**.

 In order to make it work for you, copy `config.ini` and rename the copy to `config_local.ini`.
 In this **local configfile**, you can set all your parameters, and it will override the `config.ini` at runtime.
-Whichever configfile is used in the code, the version-controlled one or the local one, a copy of it is always saved together with the PASTIS matrix output.
+This means that if there is a `config_local.ini`, it will be used, if not, the code will fall back on `config.ini`.
+A copy of the used configfile is always saved together with the PASTIS matrix output when a matrix is generated.
 In the case you want to version control the configfile you use, we recommend that you **fork** the repository and simply use the `config.ini` file directly.

 The first section deals with local paths.
 Here, you need to point the file to the local clone of your repo and the directory you want to have the output data saved to: